JeNeSuisPasDave/Selenium-and-TLS/helloworld-tls/README.md

 ## Create the certificates

-Follow the guideance in [../certs/README.md](../certs/README.md) to create the root CA certificate and server certificate that will be used in this example.
+Follow the guidance in [../certs/README.md](../certs/README.md) to create the root CA certificate and server certificate that will be used in this example.

 ## Add the root CA certificate to the system trusted store of Selenium images